jjk-code-otter/climate-indicator-manager/README.md

 Building the website
 ====================

-To build the websites, navigate to the scripts directory and run
+To build the websites, download all the necessary data then navigate to the scripts directory and run:

 `python build_dashboard.py`